modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-4-sect-2.md

 ### Einstein´s Nobel Lecture *Fundamental ideas and problems of the theory of relativity*.

 Next, we include some excerpts from this Lecture.
 Subtitles do not come in the original; they are inserted and numbered for identifying the components of the Lecture.
 Some external NOTES are introduced to make clear certain issues, based on information obtained in Pais (1982).
-When the excerpts correspond to complete quotations, the corresponding text is indicated in between quotation marks.
-The lecture was delivered to the Nordic Assembly of Naturalists at Gothenburg, July 11, 1923.
+When the excerpts correspond to complete quotations, the text is indicated in between quotation marks.
+The lecture was delivered at the Nordic Assembly of Naturalists at Gothenburg, July 11, 1923.

 MLA style: Albert Einstein – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Mon.
 20 Mar 2023. https://www.nobelprize.org/prizes/physics/1921/einstein/lecture/